On multisets, interpolated multiple zeta values and limit laws: Introduction

 We refer to $i_1 +\dots + i_k$ as the weight of this multiple zeta value, and $k$ as its depth.
 For a comprehensive overview as well as a great many pointers to the literature we refer to the survey of Zudilin~\cite{Zu}.
 An important variant of the (truncated) multiple zeta values are the so-called multiple zeta \myt{star values}, where equality is allowed:

+their truncated counterpart $\zts_{n}(i_1,\dots,i_k)$ is defined analogous.
 On the combinatorial side, it is well known that two special cases, namely the series $\zt_{n}(\{1\}_k)$ and $\zts_{n}(\{1\}_k)$ occur in a multitude of different places.
 See for example~\cite{KP} and the references therein for different representation of the two series.
 The value $\zt_{n}(\{1\}_k)$ is closely related to the Stirling numbers of the first kind, and $\zts_{n}(\{1\}_k)$ is related to alternating binomial sums.
+Here and throughout this work $\{m\}_{k}$ means $m$ repeated $k$ times.
 For non-truncated series $\zt$ and $\zts$, Yamamoto~\cite{Y} introduced a generalization of both versions called \myt{interpolated multiple zeta values}.
 Noting that,

 let the parameter $\sigma$ denote the number of plus in the expression $i_1\circ i_2 \dots \circ i_k$.
 Yamamoto defines